Oluwajobs/oluwajobaa/_pages/Research.md

   <img src="/assets/images/Research-Venn.png" alt="Research Venn">
 </figure>

-I am a NASA Earth Science Fellow pursuing an interdisciplinary Ph.D. at Purdue University.
-My research interests are at the intersection of Statistical Physics, Complex Networks, Urban Meteorology, and Remote Sensing.
+I am a NASA Postdoctoral Fellow working at the Jet Propulsion Lab, Pasadena.
+My research interests are at the intersection of Complex Systems, Urban Meteorology, and Remote Sensing.
 I have a sustained interest in the complexity, inter-dependency, and dynamism of complex socio-technological urban systems, and am passionate about engineering smart, resilient cities.
 My doctoral thesis is focused on characterizing *intra-urban complexity* of the Urban Heat Island.
 Prior to my Ph.D., I obtained degrees in Civil and Architectural Engineering from the Indian Institute of Technology and Purdue respectively.

 ## Doctoral Research Themes